Developer(s) – Rare Ltd

 Originality – 2/10

-In summation, Perfect Dark Zero is most definitely one of the most lacklustre launch titles I’ve ever played.
-Though the original PlayStation had a considerably shakier start, there was definitely a drop in launch title standards with the seventh generation of games, with the exception the Wii’s launch, and this game gives testament to that.
+In summation, Perfect Dark Zero is most definitely one of the most lackluster launch titles I’ve ever played.
+Though the original PlayStation had a considerably shakier start, there was definitely a drop in launch title standards with the seventh generation of games, with the exception of the Wii’s launch, and this game gives testament to that.